tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-bitbucket-cloud/usage.md

 Some properties might not be displayed in the user interface, to see all properties enable the `Show Hidden Properties` field.

-**Note:** Previously email ID and password (Those which are used to log into the bitbucket-cloud website) were used in the field of Username and Password respectively.
-Now from version 1.0.16 Username(https://bitbucket.org/account/settings/) and App-password(https://bitbucket.org/account/settings/app-passwords/) will be used in the field of Username and Password authenticate with the bitbucket cloud in
+**Note:** Previously email ID and password (Those which are used to log into the BitBucket Cloud website) were used in the field of Username and Password respectively.
+Now from version 1.0.16 Username(https://bitbucket.org/account/settings/) and App-password(https://bitbucket.org/account/settings/app-passwords/) will be used in the field of Username and Password to authenticate with the BitBucket Cloud.

 ### General configuration properties